 Hydro Power

-Iceland's precipitation has an enormous energy potential or up to 220 TWh/yr.
-Much of it is stored in ice caps and groundwater, and dissipated by evaporation, groundwater flow and glacier flow.
-Of the primary energy consumption in Iceland, in 2008, 20% was generated from hydropower.
+Iceland's precipitation combined with extensive highlands, has an enormous energy potential or up to 220 TWh/yr.
+Of the primary energy use in Iceland, in 2014, 20% was generated from hydropower.
+The total electricity production was in 2014, 12,9 TWh from hydro.

-In 2008 Iceland had hydroelectric power stations with a total installed capacity of 1.880 MW, generating 75,5% of the country's electricity production.
+Much of the precipitation is stored in ice caps and groundwater, and dissipated by evaporation, groundwater flow and glacier flow.
+In 2014 Iceland had hydroelectric power stations with a total installed capacity of 1.986 MW, generating 72% of the country's electricity production.

 Master Plan